wptoux/MCNN/README.md

 # MCNN
-An unoffical demo for training crowd counting MCNN on Shanghai tech dataset (Part-B)
+An unoffical demo for training crowd counting MCNN on Shanghai tech dataset (Part-B) with Pytorch and Pytorch-lightning.

 ## Training Details
 Use albumentations for image augmentation, and generate density maps on the fly with scipy.
 Some codes are borrowed from https://github.com/svishwa/crowdcount-mcnn.